-Money belts are an almost ubiquitous piece of travel equipment, but I can’t stand them, never wear one and think they do very little to decrease the risk of becoming a victim or losing your important documents.
+Money belts are an almost ubiquitous piece of travel equipment, but should you wear a money belt on your gap year?
+I can’t stand them, never wear one and think they do very little to decrease the risk of becoming a victim or losing your important documents.
 Here’s why.

 I really don’t understand the appeal of these little pouches.
 Okay, that’s not entirely true, I can understand from a logical perspective why travellers would want to keep their money and documents safe, but what I don’t get is their almost universal acceptance, as if they are some quintessential travellers safety blanket.
 Even trusted names in the travel world swear by them!